SylvainRoy/object-tracer/README.md

 This has been tested with python 2.7 only.
 Does not work with python 3 but it should be very easy to fix (I just do not have any python 3 install at hand).

-Also, this only work for ''new style'' object (you know the ones that inherit from 'object').
+Also, this only works for ''new style'' object (you know the ones that inherit from 'object').